umrao-ak47/CppWindow/README.md

 A modern C++20 wrapper for GLFW designed to provide a clean, object-oriented interface while isolating windowing logic from your rendering engine.

-## 🚀 Goal

-`glfw-vk` encapsulates GLFW entirely within its implementation:

-- **Zero Header Leakage**: GLFW headers are used only in the `.cpp` files.
-Your public API remains pure C++.
-- **Vulkan-Ready, Not Vulkan-Dependent**: Provides the necessary hooks to create Vulkan surfaces without requiring the Vulkan SDK to build this library.
-- **RAII First**: Windows, contexts, and input states are managed via standard C++ lifecycles.

 ## ✨ Features

 - **Modern C++20 API**: Leverages modern C++20 features.